Nvidia wins partial China access- Trump greenlights H200 shipments with 25% revenue-share rider | Company Business News

-In a significant recalibration of Washington’s technology controls, President Donald Trump has said Nvidia will be permitted to ship its H200 artificial-intelligence processors to “approved customers” in China and other jurisdictions—provided the United States receives a 25% share of the revenue generated from those sales.
+In a significant recalibration of Washington’s technology controls, US President Donald Trump on Monday said Nvidia will be permitted to ship its H200 artificial-intelligence processors to “approved customers” in China and other jurisdictions—provided the United States receives a 25% share of the revenue generated from those sales.

-The announcement, made by Donald Trump via a Truth Social post on Monday, marks the most substantial opening for US chip exports to China since restrictions were tightened in 2022.
+The announcement, made by Donald Trump via a Truth Social post, marks the most substantial opening for US chip exports to China since the Biden administration tightened restrictions in 2022, which limited exports of advanced AI chips and semiconductors to China over national security concerns.

 Donald Trump added that shipments would only go to “approved customers,” and that chipmakers such as Intel Corp. and Advanced Micro Devices Inc. would also be eligible.